Editorial note: Easybring is now Nimber, a collaborative service for deliveries.

 It would have been a challenge to introduce a mailing system based on unsecured post boxes outside people homes where anyone could grab sensitive letters and small packages, but we accept the risk because it has always been there.
 Interrupting new models, however, need to prove bulletproof before the masses accepts them.
 As a consequence, we early on decided to identify all the users by verified credit cards, phone numbers and email addresses as well as providing insurance for all deliveries.

 The power of branding

 The early phase of a new collaborative platform is always the most challenging.
-The first ones to trying send something through the system would probably not get things delivered until critical mass of easybringers were recruited.
+The first ones trying to send something through the system would probably not get things delivered until the critical mass of easybringers were recruited.
 Still, in user surveys, 80% of the early adopters claim they will use the service again although their tasks were not(!) delivered and they even recommend the service to others.
-These fantastic results is of course due to the brand connection these people had and their belief in the vision of creating the most environmental friendly transportation system for packages by leveraging spare transport capacity in all vehicles.
+These fantastic results are of course due to the brand connection these people had and their belief in the vision of creating the most environmentally friendly transportation system for packages by leveraging spare transport capacity in all vehicles.

 Listen to the users